-In the C++ programming language, the reset function is a member of the C++ bitset container class that is a part of the Standard Template Library (STL).
-The bitset reset function is commonly utilized to reset the bits at the given index in the parameter.
-It only serves to reset (or set to zero) bits inside a bitset object.
-It means that it resets the bits in a bitset object to zero.
-There are two variations of this function:
+In the C++ programming language, the reset method is a member function of the C++ bitset container class within the Standard Template Library (STL).
+This function is commonly employed to clear the bits located at a specified index within the bitset object.
+Essentially, it is used to set the bits to zero within the bitset object.
+There exist two versions of the reset function:

-- reset: It is used to reset all bits in the bitset to zero.
+- reset: This variant resets all bits in the bitset to zero.

-- reset(size_t pos): It is used to reset a bit to zero at the specified position.
+- reset(size_t pos): This version is utilized to reset a specific bit to zero at the provided position.

 Syntax